Battle of Trebbia (1799): Trebbia River – 18 June

 Suvorov's desire to start the attack at 7:00 am proved to be impractical due to the Allied soldiers' exhaustion, so it was put off until 11:00 am.
-Scouts reported that the French were defending behind the Trebbia with advanced positions near the villages of San Nicolò, Gragnano Trebbiense and Casaliggio, from north to south.
+Scouts reported that the French were defending behind the Trebbia with advanced positions near the villages of San Nicolò a Trebbia, Mamago Sotto Svizzera, Gragnano Trebbiense and Casaliggio, from north to south.
 Bagration's Advance Guard forded the Tidone and attacked Dombrowski's Polish Legion south of Casaliggio at 2:00 pm, achieving some surprise.
-Coming from the south, a Polish battalion threatened the Russian rear, but it was quickly hemmed in by Russian infantry, the Austrian Karaczay Dragoons and Cossacks and 230 men were forced to lay down their arms.
+Coming from the south, a Polish battalion threatened the Russian rear, but it was quickly hemmed in by Russian infantry, the Austrian Karaczay Dragoons, and Cossacks; 230 men were forced to lay down their arms.
 An alert French staff officer, Pierre Edmé Gautherin brought the divisions of Rusca and Victor to the west bank of the Trebbia where they stopped and drove back Bagration's troops.
-Rosenberg brought Schveikovsky's division into the fight while Suvorov personally rallied the shaken Russian infantry.
-The Russians presently gained the upper hand and compelled Rusca to pull back to the east bank of the Trebbia, which his men accomplished while maintaining their ranks.
+Rosenberg brought Schveikovsky's reserve division into the fight while Suvorov personally rallied the shaken Russian infantry.
+"Halt!" cried Alexander Vasilyevich Suvorov, and at that instant the line of retreating troops stopped, as a concealed battery spewed cannon shot into the French.
+They wavered in a state of shock, and stood for a while as the cannon shot, shells and canister from the hidden battery coursed through them.
+"Press on!
+Stupai, Stupai!
+With the bayonet!
+Hurrah!" continued to yell Suvorov.
+The Russians presently gained the upper hand and compelled Rusca to pull back to the east bank of the Trebbia, which his men accomplished while maintaining their ranks but hotly pursued by the allied cavalry.
 The fighting in the center began when the Levenehr Dragoons and Molchanov Cossacks clashed with some French horsemen and drove them back.
 Starting at 5:00 pm, Förster slowly pressed back the right wing of Victor's division.
-Finally the French evacuated Gragnano and fell back across the Trebbia.
+2 companies of Tyrtov's regiment knocked several hundred French infantry of Rusca's division out of Gragnano.
+As the advanced French troops were pushed out of this village, part of Monrichard's division went forward to support them.
+Förster then put all his troops into action, leaving only one battalion in reserve, and attacked the opponent on the left bank of the Trebbia; seeing his flank exposed, Monrichard was forced to retreat.
+Thus, the French finally evacuated Gragnano and fell back across the Trebbia.